emmanuel-dev000/animedbapi/README.md

 A clone of MyAnimeList, Anilist, and Anime DB.

-The third entry for Spring Boot projects journey.
+The third part for the Spring Boot projects journey.

-Stacks uses:
+## Stacks:

+### Backend:
-- Spring Boot (Backend)
+- Spring Boot
 - Java
 - Spring MVC
 - Spring Data MongoDB
 - Spring Security

-- React (Frontend)
+### Frontend
  - Typescript
  - Material UI

+### Database
-- MongoDB (Database)
+- MongoDB

+### Hosting
-- Railway.app (Hosting)
+- Railway.app (for backend)
+- Github Pages (for frontend, might switch to vercel if it will be easier / free / and less setup.)

 Documentation: TBD

-Made by Emmanuel Pangan in few weeks.
+Made by Emmanuel Pangan in just a few weeks.

 All thanks to the tutorials, and free resources, online.